Fun and Fancy Free: Production

 Meanwhile, production was starting on Bongo, a film based on the short story written by Sinclair Lewis for Cosmopolitan magazine in 1930.
 It was suggested that Bongo could be a sequel to Dumbo and some of the cast from the 1941 film would appear as supporting characters; however, the idea never fully materialized.
 In earlier drafts, Bongo had a chimpanzee as a friend and partner in his circus act.
 She was first called "Beverly" then "Chimpy", but the character was ultimately dropped when condensing the story.
 Bongo and Chimpy also encountered two mischievous bear cubs who were dropped.
 Originally, the designs for the characters were more realistic, but when paired for Fun and Fancy Free the designs were simplified and drawn more cartoony.
 The script was nearly completed by December 8, 1941, the day after the attack on Pearl Harbor.

 On that same day, the United States military took control of the studio and commissioned Walt Disney Productions to produce instructional and war propaganda films in which pre-production work on Bongo and early versions of Alice in Wonderland and Peter Pan were shelved.
 During and after the war, Disney stopped producing single narrative feature films due to costs and decided to make package films consisting of animated shorts to make feature films.
-He did this during the war on Saludos Amigos and The Three Caballeros and continued after the war until he had enough money to make a single narrative feature again.
+He did this with Saludos Amigos and The Three Caballeros and continued after the war until he had enough money to make a single narrative feature again.

 Disney felt that since the animation of Bongo and The Legend of Happy Valley (which had been renamed Mickey and the Beanstalk) was not sophisticated enough to be a Disney animated feature film, the artists decided to include the story in a package film.
 Throughout the 1940s, Disney had suggested to pair Mickey and the Beanstalk with The Wind in the Willows (which was in production around this time) into a package film tentatively titled Two Fabulous Characters.
 Ultimately, Mickey and the Beanstalk was cut from Two Fabulous Characters and paired with Bongo instead.
-By late 1947, Wind in the Willlows was paired with The Legend of Sleepy Hollow and re-titled The Adventures of Ichabod and Mr Toad.
+By late 1947, Wind in the Willows was paired with The Legend of Sleepy Hollow and re-titled The Adventures of Ichabod and Mr Toad.

 Disney had provided the voice for Mickey Mouse since his debut in 1928, and Fun and Fancy Free was the last time he would voice the role regularly, as he no longer had the time or energy to do so.
 Disney recorded most of Mickey's dialogue in the spring and summer of 1941.
 Sound effects artist Jimmy MacDonald would become the character's new voice actor, starting in 1948.
-Disney, however, did reprise the role for the introduction to the original 1955–59 run of The Mickey Mouse Club.
+Disney, however, did reprise the role for the introduction to the original 1955–1959 run of The Mickey Mouse Club.